stevegtaylor/stevegtaylor.github.io/_publications/2024-soil-powered-computing.md

 resulting in an improved SMFC that generates power across a wider soil moisture range.
 From these experiments, we extracted key lessons and a testing framework, assessed SMFC’s field performance, contextualized improvements with emerging and existing computing systems, and demonstrated the improved SMFC powering a wireless sensor for soil moisture and touch sensing.
-We contribute our data, methodology, and designs to establish the foundation for a sustainable, soil-powered future
+We contribute our data, methodology, and designs to establish the foundation for a sustainable, soil-powered future.

 *Bill Yen, Laura Jaliff, Louis Gutierrez, Philothei Sahinidis, Sadie Bernstein, John Madden, **Stephen Taylor**, Colleen Josephson, Pat Pannuto, Weitao Shuai, George Wells, Nivedita Arora, Josiah Hester*